cado1982/ordering-microservices-example/README.md

 When the Ordering service starts up it calls a gRPC endpoint on the Account service to retrieve the list of accounts.
 It then inserts any missing accounts into the Ordering SQL Server database.

 While the Ordering service is running, it is listening for the RabbitMQ message that is published by the Account service whenever a new account is created.
-It then consumes that message and insert the new account into the Ordering SQL Server database.
+It then consumes that message and inserts the new account into the Ordering SQL Server database.

 ## Kubernetes